Sonoma County animal control debuts mobile spay-and-neuter van

-The dog, who is about 3 years old, already has given birth to two litters of puppies.
-But Camacho could not afford the cost of having her spayed at a private clinic, said her daughter, who lives in Windsor and gave her first name as Desirea.
+The dog, which is about 3 years old, already has given birth to two litters of puppies.
+But Camacho could not afford the cost of having it spayed at a private clinic, said her daughter, who lives in Windsor and gave her first name as Desirea.

 She predicted the county's service “is really going to help a lot of people.”